spm/spm-docs/docs/reference/annotated_bibliography.md

 In more recent work [10], Kiebel et al. propose a model for the analysis of PET and fMRI data that allows incorporation of prior neuroanatomical knowledge.
 Specifically, a set of basis functions placed on the grey matter surface obtained from a T1-weighted MRI image, allows one to specify a spatial smoothing on the data that both varies over the image and is anatomically informed.
 This improves the spatial resolution and the sensitivity of the resulting SPM analysis.

-The mathematical basis of GRF theory is described in a series of peer-reviewed articles in statisical journals [11, 12, 13, 14, 15].
+The mathematical basis of GRF theory is described in a series of peer-reviewed articles in statistical journals [11, 12, 13, 14, 15].

 ### References